Despite precautions, CBS headquarters reports 15 coronavirus cases amid nationwide surge

 The emails noted that the company’s human resources team “has notified all those who were in direct contact with these employees.”

-While the network would not confirm the number of positive cases, a representative said the cases this month do not constitute an outbreak and that positive test levels are below the New York City average.
+While the network would not confirm the number of positive cases, a representative said that the cases this month do not constitute an outbreak and that positive test levels are below the New York City average.

-Like all media companies, ViacomCBS has kept in-person staffing as low as possible.
-But, the company has seemingly been hit harder than almost any other major media conglomerate, despite a strict testing policy, which started at the beginning of the pandemic’s spread in the United States.
+Like all media companies, ViacomCBS has kept in-person staffing as small as possible.
+But the company has seemingly been hit harder than almost any other major media conglomerate, despite a strict testing policy, which started at the beginning of the pandemic’s spread in the United States.

 Early this spring, the CBS News streaming show “60 in 60” had one of the first so-called coronavirus clusters in New York City when 16 members of the staff tested positive.
-Separately, legendary CBS journalist Leslie Stahl was hospitalized with the coronavirus, though she recovered in time to grill President Trump and Vice President Pence in October.
+Separately, CBS journalist Lesley Stahl was hospitalized with covid-19, though she recovered in time to grill President Trump and Vice President Pence in October.

 Reporting while dealing with the health concerns presented by the pandemic has become the norm in the media industry since the spring, and all of the major television news networks and newspapers, including CBS News, took special precautions to cover the presidential election while keeping safety top of mind.

-Marc Burstein, who executive produced election coverage for ABC News, said the network utilized “a lot of desks,” “a lot of cubicles,” and multiple sets to ensure that there was appropriate distance between a small group working out of the network’s office, with the rest working from home.
-“Covid has changed everything,” he told The Post ahead of Election Day.
+Marc Burstein, who executive-produced election coverage for ABC News, said the network utilized “a lot of desks,” “a lot of cubicles” and multiple sets to ensure that there was appropriate distance between a small group working out of the network’s office, with the rest working from home.
+“Covid has changed everything,” he told The Washington Post ahead of Election Day.

-“We’re very covid-conscious,” CBS News president Susan Zirinsky said at the time, noting that only an “adequate” level of in-person staffing would be used.
+“We’re very covid-conscious,” CBS News President Susan Zirinsky said at the time, noting that only an “adequate” level of in-person staffing would be used.
 The network built a studio in a Times Square building for election coverage, away from the Broadcast Center headquarters.

-But, while networks have heavily limited in-person office work and enforced strict policies for those who come in, including mandatory screening, some companies have been forced to issue regular reminders about best practices and to further cut staffing levels.
+But while networks have heavily limited in-person office work and enforced strict policies for those who come in, including mandatory screenings, some companies have been forced to issue regular reminders about best practices and to further cut staffing levels.

-In a staff memo late last month, obtained by The Post, Fox News Media employees were told that the company was “further reducing some of the workforce in our buildings and operating virtually wherever possible,” with only those “critical” to the network’s election coverage allowed to work in the company’s Manhattan headquarters.
-Employees were also told that the company had “recently” discovered “a few positive covid-19 cases at Fox News Media."
+In a staff memo last month, obtained by The Post, Fox News Media employees were told that the company was “further reducing some of the workforce in our buildings and operating virtually wherever possible,” with only those “critical” to the network’s election coverage allowed to work in the company’s Manhattan headquarters.
+Employees were also told that the company had recently discovered “a few positive covid-19 cases at Fox News Media."

 “We have continued to operate with a reduced workforce since March and have set rigorous guidelines for those employees who need to operate in our buildings and in the field for essential TV production,” a Fox News Media spokesperson said on Friday.
 (The company announced this week that most employees are not likely to return to the office until at least April.)